jstachio/kiwi/readme.md

 ## Kiwi is not `System.getProperty` or other config framework replacements

 Most configuration frameworks are focused on *"binding"*, dependency injection, or ergonomics on a `Map<String,String>`.
 They are focused on transforming the flat key values to objects.
 Kiwi does not do that.
+**These libraries often have a very opinionated loading scheme** and often the only way to configure that is through code.

-Kiwi is much lower level than those libraries and because of its zero dependency and no logging architecture it can be used very early to provide those other early init libraries with a `Map<String,String>` (or the complete stream of key values found).
+Kiwi is lower level than most config libraries but yet allows the configuration to happen in configuration.
+It is mostly concerned with loading and because of its zero dependency and no logging architecture it can be used very early to provide other early init libraries with a `Map<String,String>`
+(or the complete stream of key values found).

 In fact Kiwi rather just fill `System.getProperties` from loaded resources so that you do not have to use another library for configuration lookup.
-That is for retrieval a singleton like `System.getProperties` is often good enough.
+That is for retrieval a singleton like `System.getProperties` is often good enough for simple applications.

 ## Kiwi's advantages: